nutanix/ntnx-api-java-clients/networking/README.md

-# Java Client For Nutanix Prism Versioned APIs
+# Java Client For Nutanix Networking Versioned APIs

-The Java client for Nutanix Prism Versioned APIs is designed for Java client application developers offering them simple and flexible access to APIs that task Management, Category Associations, Prism Central DR, Alerts, Alert policies, Events and Audits.
+The Java client for Nutanix Networking Versioned APIs is designed for Java client application developers offering them simple and flexible access to APIs that manage networking configuration on Nutanix clusters, including AHV and advanced networking.
 ## Features
 - Invoke Nutanix APIs with a simple interface.
 - Handle Authentication seamlessly.